kosude/devinit/README.md

 Devinit is a command-line utility written in Rust that provides the ability to write templates for files and projects and interactively apply them to make boilerplate less annoying.

+See the `examples` directory for examples of writing file and project templates.

 ## Command-line usage examples